Curia and Trustees

 |Vice Chairman: Reverend Mgr Canon Bernard Massey VG

-Mgr Bernard is Parish Priest at both the Sacred Heart, Westbury-On-Trym, and St Antony’s in Henbury Bristol and sits on the following sub committees;
+Mgr Bernard is Parish Priest of St George’s and St Teresa of Lisieux in Taunton and sits on the following sub committees;

 Finance, H.R, Audit, Property, Health and Safety.
 Investment, and the ad-hoc Incorporation Committee